-Bicycles/Skateboards
+Bicycles/Skateboards/Scooters

-Bicycles/skateboards may be ridden to and from school with the understanding that they be maintained and operated in a safe manner.
+Bicycles/skateboards/scooters may be ridden to and from school with the understanding that they be maintained and operated in a safe manner.
 Helmets are required by law.
 Students should walk bikes on sidewalks and use the crosswalk when crossing the streets near the school.
-Bikes/skateboards may not be ridden on school grounds, parking areas or in corridors.
+Bikes/skateboards/scooters may not be ridden on school grounds, parking areas or in corridors.
 Bicycles must be parked in the bike racks and are to be locked.
-The school cannot be responsible for damaged or stolen bicycles.
+The school cannot be responsible for damaged or stolen bicycles/skateboards/scooters.

-SKATEBOARDS, IN-LINE SKATES, AND/OR SCOOTERS ARE NOT ALLOWED TO BE RIDDEN ON CAMPUS AND MUST BE CHECKED IN WITH THE HOMEROOM TEACHER.
+SKATEBOARDS, IN-LINE SKATES, AND/OR SCOOTERS ARE NOT ALLOWED TO BE RIDDEN ON CAMPUS AND MUST BE CHECKED IN WITH THE HOMEROOM TEACHER OR STUDENT SERVICES OFFICE.